We always confirm your booking in writing, and each booking is subject to the ‘Terms and Conditions’ below.

 1.6) The Company will be in attendance at the venue in good time to set up for the event.
 However, if they are prevented from setting up by the late running of the event, the client agrees that the same amount of setup time is still needed, and any consequent late start to the entertainment will not be the responsibility of the Company.

-2.1) Booking fees can be made in Cash or via Paypal
+2.1) Booking fees can be made in Cash, Bank Transfer or *PayPal (*Transaction charge will be added to the invoice)

-2.2) If the DJ is required to play on past the agreed time, the fee for such overtime is £20 per 60mins or part thereof, payable in cash, at the time of requesting extra time.
-This is subject to the conditions of the Venue, and is at the DJ’s discretion.
+2.2) If the DJ is required to play, past the agreed time, the fee for such overtime is £45.00 for up to each 60 minutes period, payable in cash, at the time of requesting extra time.
+This is subject to the conditions of the Venue, and is at the DJ’s discretion, inline with the operator.

 2.3) If any payments are not received by the due date, the Company may refuse to attend the event, and full payment will still be required, as this will be considered a breach of contract.
 The Company may, at its discretion, allow a time to pay, but this is exceptional and must be agreed before the commencement of the event.